apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**New Samsung Leak Reveals Stunning Galaxy S24 Design Decisions**
+**Hornets' Miles Bridges denied entry to Canada, will not play vs. Raptors**

-You can read more about it [here](https://www.forbes.com/sites/ewanspence/2023/12/18/samsung-galaxy-s24-exynos-2400-specs-memory-new-galaxy-s24-upgrade/).
+You can read more about it [here](https://www.cbssports.com/nba/news/hornets-miles-bridges-denied-entry-to-canada-unlikely-to-play-vs-raptors-per-report/).

 ## Requirements
 - Python 3.8